Gooey321/ray-tracer/README.md

 - **Firefly Removal**: Detects and removes bright pixels (fireflies) to improve image quality.
 - **FPS Display**: Shows the current frames per second (FPS) for performance monitoring.
 - **Light Source Controls**: Provides sliders to adjust the position of the light source in real-time.
+- **Change Positions of Objects**: Sliders to change the position of any object in real-time.
+- **Add New Objects**: An panel of options for you to add a new object to the scene with custom colours and sizing as well as location.
+- **Quality Controls**: Change the max samples of a scene as well as how many samples are generated per frame.

 ## Usage